moooninjune/OS-assignments/README.md

 # OS Assignments

+Assignments I did for the Operating Systems course in my University.

 ## Programming Assignment #1: [OS Scheduler.](/1-Scheduler/README.md)

 **The goal of this assignment was** to implement a simple OS scheduler using C/C++.
 The scheduler’s task is to receive a set of processes and their details and then decide the order of executing these processes based on the chosen algorithm.